-Corporate spinoff
+LoyaltyOne spinoff

-On November 5, 2021, Alliance Data Systems Corporation completed the spinoff of its LoyaltyOne segment.
-Participants of the Plan whose employment with the Employer ended in conjunction with the spinoff were allowed to take a distribution from the Plan as a result of the transaction.
+On November 5, 2021, Bread Financial completed the spinoff of its former LoyaltyOne segment into an independent public company, Loyalty Ventures Inc. Participants of the Plan whose employment with the Employer ended in conjunction with the spinoff were allowed to take a distribution from the Plan as a result of the transaction.

-The spinoff was achieved through a distribution of shares of Loyalty Ventures Inc. (Nasdaq: LYLT) to holders of Employer common stock ("Employer Securities"), pursuant to which Employer stockholders received one share of LYLT stock for every two and a half shares of Employer Securities.
-As a result of this distribution, participants who held Employer Securities in the Plan received a dividend of LYLT stock, which is now included in their Plan account.
+The spinoff was achieved through a distribution of shares of Loyalty Ventures Inc. (Nasdaq: LYLT) to holders of Bread Financial common stock ("BFH Securities"), pursuant to which Employer stockholders received one share of LYLT stock for every two and a half shares of BFH Securities.
+As a result of this distribution, participants who held BFH Securities in the Plan received a dividend of LYLT stock, which is now included in their Plan account.
+As of December 31, 2022, in accordance with the terms of that certain Employee Matters Agreement (the "EMA") entered into between Bread Financial and Loyalty Ventures Inc. in connection with the spinoff, all remaining shares of LYLT in the Plan had been liquidated and reinvested in accordance with participant investment elections for new contributions to their account.